 Miss Kathryn Brown

-My name is Kathryn Brown and this will be my fifth year working in Primary Schools and I love it, although I am still quite new to King Street.
+My name is Kathryn Brown and this will be my sixth year working in Primary Schools and I love it, although I am still quite new to King Street.
 I am looking forward to getting to know all you little people and your families.